 Yale University is one of the premiere research universities in the world, with a distinguished science and engineering faculty committed to undergraduate teaching and mentorship.
-With over 900 laboratories offering cutting edge research in a wide range of scientific disciplines, Yale provides an extraordinary environment for the training of undergraduates who aspire to careers involving scientific research.
-Yale’s commitment to undergraduate research is highlighted by the fact that the Yale College Dean’s Office (YCDO) spent nearly $1 million in summer 2017 to fund 182 undergraduate research projects, with $540,000 allocated just to fund first-year research.
+With over 1200 laboratories offering cutting edge research in a wide range of scientific disciplines, Yale provides an extraordinary environment for the training of undergraduates who aspire to careers involving scientific research.
+Yale’s commitment to undergraduate research is highlighted by the fact that the Yale College Dean’s Office (YCDO) spent $1,000,000 in summer 2018 to fund 189 undergraduate research projects, with $575,000 allocated just to fund first-year research.
 As the Associate Dean of Science Education at Yale College, I am committed to support Yale undergraduates on all matters related to undergraduate research, including providing guidance to finding a suitable scientific mentor, how to write a fundable grant proposal, and providing opportunities for you to present your research findings to a wider audience.

 Yale’s 15-year expansion of programmatic and financial support for undergraduate research has led to impressive outcomes at Yale and beyond.
 Science and engineering undergraduates co-author over 100 publications per year.
 They are highly successful in gaining admission to the most prestigious MD, Ph.D. and MD/ Ph.D programs.
-Yale STEM undergraduates also secure the most competitive fellowships to support their graduate studies.
-As Yale alumni have completed their research training, they have been moved into faculty positions at institutions including Cal Tech, Harvard, Princeton and Yale.
+Yale STEM undergraduates also secure the most competitive jobs following graduation.
+As Yale alumni have completed their research training, they have been moved into faculty positions at outstanding institutions including Cal Tech, Stanford, Harvard, Princeton and Yale.

 I hope you will take the opportunity to work under the guidance of one of Yale’s outstanding research mentors, apply for generous fellowship support, and join the community of distinguished undergraduate scientists.
 Many Yale undergrads have told me that doing independent research at Yale was the single most rewarding aspect of their college education.
 Please browse this website to learn more about our research fellowships and contact me with any questions.